 6 March 2018

-Events are taking place on Thursday 8th March 2018
+Events taking place during the day on March 8

 Staff and students at Manchester Metropolitan will come together for a series of events celebrating the work of women at the University to mark International Women’s Day.